Mapping Microstructure: Manifold Construction for Accelerated Materials Exploration: Results

-For the chosen microstructure descriptors, a $1000\times1000$ matrix of pairwise MDD values between each of the $M$-state descriptors was calculated and used in the estimation of the intrinsic dimensionality of the manifold.
-Three different dimensionality assessments were completed: a comparison of 1000 little-$m$ microstructures having the same initial seed, 1000 little-$m$ microstructures having random initial seeds, and a comparison of the big-$M$ representations of the full dataset.
+For the chosen microstructure descriptors, $1000\times1000$ matrices of pairwise MDD values between each of the $\hat{M}$-approximations were calculated and used in the estimation of manifold dimensionality.
+Three different assessments were completed: a comparison of 1000 little-$m$ microstructures having the same initial seed, 1000 little-$m$ microstructures having random initial seeds, and a comparison of the $\hat{M}$-approximations of the full dataset.
 The two little-$m$ comparisons were calculated to show the inability of the direct image distance to capture meaningful microstructure information when stochastic variation is introduced to the system.
 For the same seed dataset, little-$m$ samples with similar $\theta$-parameters have similar spatial information.
 In this case, the direct image distance is able to construct a correct nearest-neighbor network, resulting in an accurate dimensionality estimation of 2.15, as shown in Table \ref{tab:dimest_sslm}.
 This descriptor distance falls apart when the images are generated using a random seed, changing the initial state of the simulation and the resulting microstructures have no shared spatial information with results shown in Table \ref{tab:dimest_rslm}.
-In this case, the dimensionality estimation returns 119.86, lower than the ambient dimensionality of $\mathbb{R}^{65536}$ for $256\times256$ images, but an intractable representation for manifold construction and application.
+In this case, the dimensionality estimation returns 119.86, lower than the ambient dimensionality of $\mathbb{R}^{65536}$ for $256\times256$ images, but an intractable representation for manifold construction and application due to the failure to capture aleatoric noise.

 Figure \ref{fig:nn_shells} shows examples of nearest-neighbor relationships of $m$-instances determined for the case of micrographs with random seeds, as used for Table \ref{tab:dimest_rslm}, for the (a) direct-image and (b) $D_{NPT}$ distances.
 These images show the failure of the direct image distance to establish meaningful relationships between $m$-instances, contributing to the high estimated dimensionality and inability to uncover a meaningful manifold.